Gmail as Your Real Estate Email

-- Store huge amounts of email with generous storage allowances.
+- Storing huge amounts of email with generous storage allowances.

-- Labeling and Filtering allow fast location of email that's been saved.
+- Labeling and filtering allows for fast location of saved email.

-With the latest Evernote Clipper button, I can clip an email into an Evernote notebook easily.
-This way I can have all emails related to a transaction in the transaction notebook.
-It's a great customer relations tool but also reduces risk.
+Several Gmail extensions for CRM and transaction/task management tied into Evernote are available as well.
+With the latest Evernote Clipper button, users can clip an email into an Evernote notebook easily and have all emails related to a transaction in the transaction notebook.
+It's a great customer relations tool that reduces risk.